 How to Select Sideboards, Consoles, and Credenzas

-Expert advice on which one is right for your needs
+Expert advice from San Francisco interior designer, Eugene Nahemow, on which modern sideboard is right for your needs.

 A sideboard, a credenza, or a console: These modern office furniture pieces can be interchangeable, leading to occasional confusion among consumers.
 But each has a specific purpose, and YLiving consulted with San Francisco interior designer Eugene Nahemow, known for his warm residential spaces, to help delineate the differences.

 YLiving: Some people use the term “credenza” for their modern office filing desk, but I’m not sure that’s the right word.

 Eugene Nahemow: A credenza is normally used in an office as a companion piece to a desk.
 You can use it for files, or maybe electronic storage.
 It does not have a standard length, though it is typically set up on high legs, around 30-32 inches, to match the height of the desk.
 The depth is generally 18-22 inches.
 Many times, a credenza is placed opposite the desk and has the same look and feel.
 For that reason, I like the Florence Knoll Two-Door and Five-Drawer Credenza with its matching desk.
 We use them a lot for offices because frequently a desk is floating in an open-plan space and a credenza will then sit up against a wall, as an anchor.
 In this case, we will leave the desk free for papers and work and meetings, and then the owner can turn around to a credenza and use his computer.
 Another example we like is the Ward Bennett H-Frame Credenza.